michelkana/17AMBBLS-Biological-Signals-Processing/README.md

 The final team projects:

-* Project1: Cardiovascular Signal Analyzer
+* Project1: Cardiovascular Signal Analyzer<br>

-	Digital filtering of a raw PPG signal
+	Digital filtering of a raw PPG signal<br>

-	Extraction of PH (pulse height) and PP (peak to peak) values from a filtered PPG signal

-	MAP estimation using PH
+	Extraction of PH (pulse height) and PP (peak to peak) values from a filtered PPG signal	<br> MAP estimation using PH<br>

-	Fourier transform of PP intervals and estimation of HF and LF
+	Fourier transform of PP intervals and estimation of HF and LF<br> Implementation in Matlab with an interactive GUI

+* Project2: Nervous Activity Analyzer<br>
+	Digital filtering of a raw EEG signal<br>
+	Extraction of alpha, beta, theta, delta waves from a filtered EEG signal<br> Computation of STD, AVG and CC<br>
 	Implementation in Matlab with an interactive GUI

-* Project2: Nervous Activity Analyzer

-	Digital filtering of a raw EEG signal

-	Extraction of alpha, beta, theta, delta waves from a filtered EEG signal

-	Computation of STD, AVG and CC

-	Implementation in Matlab with an interactive GUI

-* Project3: Project 3: Muscle Activity Analyzer<br>
+* Project3: Muscle Activity Analyzer<br>
 	Digital filtering of a raw EMG signal<br>
 	Computation of rectified EMG from a filtered EMG signal<br> Computation of the spectrum of the filtered EMG signal using Fourier transform<br>